MicrosoftDocs/microsoft-cloud/docs/dev/dev-proxy/how-to/record-and-export-proxy-activity.md

 ```

 > [!NOTE]
-> All recording is local, no data is sent to Microsoft.
+> All recording is local.
+No data is sent to Microsoft.